brosensteiner/Scripts_for_Amira/README.markdown

 ```
 ## Documentation

-sorry, not ready in this early stage ...
+sorry, not ready in this early stage, but will be provided in the native Amira documetation format.

 ## MIT License